Floyd Mayweather Defeats Conor McGregor By Technical Knockout In Tenth Round

 “The ref should have let me keep going.
 I was just a little fatigued.”

-Mayweather, who came out of retirement at 40, improved to 50-0 to surpass heavyweight great Rocky Marciano’s 49-0 record for most wins without a loss or draw.
+Mayweather, who emerged from retirement at age 40 for the lucrative match and then declared himself retired again after the victory, improved to 50-0 to surpass heavyweight great Rocky Marciano’s 49-0 record for most wins without a loss or draw.

-McGregor, a mixed martial arts champion who was making his professional boxing debut, failed to pull off what might have been the greatest upset in combat sports history, but made the fight much more compelling than most experts had predicted.
+McGregor, 21-3 in mixed martial arts but making his pro boxing debut, appeared to defy his underdog status in the early rounds as the aggressor.
+Then fatigue and Mayweather’s experience caught up with him.
+In the 10th round Mayweather hit McGregor with a barrage of punches, prompting referee Robert Byrd to stop the fight.

 After Mayweather’s lackluster victory against Manny Pacquiao more than two years ago, many boxing fans questioned whether this mega-fight would disappoint.

-Boxing promoter Lou DiBella told HuffPost from the arena that boxing fans got what they wanted.
+But boxing promoter Lou DiBella told HuffPost from the arena that boxing fans got what they wanted.

 “Ultimately, we’re in the entertainment business,” DiBella said, “and this was a very entertaining fight.
 McGregor is a great athlete.
 But he was awkward.
 He was coming in from another discipline, and it showed.”